binocarlos/trueability/tutorials/deploying-mongodb.md

 $
 ```

-At this point you have successfully deployed a MongoDB server in a container on your VM.
+At this point you have successfully deployed a MongoDB server in a container.
 You've also seen how Flocker can move an existing container between hosts.
 There's no way to interact with it apart from looking at the `docker ps` output yet.
 In the next section of the tutorial you'll see how to expose container services on the host's network interface.